×

 The CoT programme was developed by the MND Family in conjunction with partner agencies, with the aim of delivering outcomes in collaboration with the research community and industry partners.
 CoT will support R&D across the project value chain from upstream research to downstream technology deployment, with an emphasis on projects that have high potential for practical implementation and commercialisation.

-The Building and Construction Authority (BCA) will be the implementing agency for $46 million of the research funds allocated to the research vertical of Advanced Construction and research horizontal of Smart & Advanced Facilities Management (FM).
+The Building and Construction Authority (BCA) will be the implementing agency for $46 million of the research funds allocated to the research thrusts of Advanced Construction and Smart & Advanced Facilities Management (FM).
 The vision and key research focus areas under Advanced Construction and Smart & Advanced FM are as follows:

 Vision